 It’s crucial to remember that when it comes to sweetening coffee, personal preferences might differ, and some individuals may still prefer granulated sugar or other sweeteners.
 The decision between powdered sugar and granulated sugar is ultimately determined by your desired texture, flavor, and overall coffee experience.

-Powdered sugar is widely used in recipes that call for rapid dissolving of sugar, such as icing, glazes, or dusting sweets.
-It mixes nicely into liquids and has a creamy texture, making it ideal for various uses.
-Granulated sugar, with bigger crystals, is commonly used in baking because the sugar crystals add structure and texture to baked items like cookies.
+• Usage: Powdered sugar is commonly used in recipes requiring rapid sugar dissolution, such as icing, glazes, or dusting.
+It blends well in liquids and has a creamy texture.
+Granulated sugar, with its larger crystals, is preferred for baking, providing structure and texture to baked goods like cookies.

 Other Substitutes for Sugar in Coffee